-- Aviation remains one of the worst hit sectors, with A4E airlines having lost nearly 500m passengers during COVID-19 pandemic.
+- Aviation remains one of the worst-hit sectors, with A4E airlines having lost nearly 500m passengers during the COVID-19 pandemic.

 - Soaring energy prices will increase airline operating costs beyond 2023; updated EU policies would accelerate airlines’ sustainable recovery and help rebuild connectivity.

 Brussels, 31 March 2022: Two years since the COVID-19 pandemic began in Europe, and five weeks after the outbreak of war in Ukraine, A4E CEOs are navigating back-to-back crises and have called on European policymakers to take urgent action on key legislative proposals that would strengthen airlines’ recovery prospects, protect and accelerate decarbonisation efforts and help rebuild passenger connectivity.

 European aviation remains one of the sectors hardest hit by the COVID-19 pandemic.
 Between 2020-2021, A4E airlines lost over 500m passengers compared to 2019, and some experienced staff cuts (-150,000 employees) due to the pandemic.
 According to the latest IATA forecast, Europe’s airlines are not expected to post a profit until 2023, or 2024 at the earliest.
 A thriving and economically viable aviation sector in Europe is a key enabler for other industries’ recovery, including tourism.

 With fuel representing up to 35% of airlines’ operating costs, and energy prices expected to remain high until at least 2023, EU aviation policies must reflect the “new reality” airlines in Europe are facing.
 Despite strong pent-up demand among Europeans to travel again, record oil and carbon prices Oil prices have soared in the last three weeks to reach a 14-year high of $139 a barrel combined with lengthy detours around Russian airspace will weaken competition between European and non-European carriers for flights to/from Asia.